 Delinquent tax debt plagues many Americans – but now there’s some relief.
-Tax liens are now being removed from credit reports which will improve credit scores and providing those with poor credit a better chance to rebuild.
+Tax liens are now being removed from credit reports which will improve credit scores and providing those with poor credit a better chance to rebuild their credit score.
 All of the pressing details follow.

-Credit reporting bureaus decided to remove tax liens and civil debts if the reports didn’t include all of the following in relation to the consumer:
+Credit reporting bureaus decided to remove tax liens and civil debts.
+Now, reports must include all of the following in relation to the consumer:

 In addition, only liens that are updated at least every 90 days will be included on reports.

 There is an industry-wide effort to improve the accuracy of credit reports.
 The Federal Trade Commission estimates that 26% of Americans have errors on their credit reports, which equates to 50 million reports that are inaccurate.
 However, the FTC estimates that very few of them have significantly damaging false information.

 Although the fact of inaccurate credit reports is widely known, reporting bureaus often do not reconcile consumer complaints.
 The Consumer Financial Protection Bureau has received almost 200,000 notices citing the failure of reporting bureaus to investigate and remove errors.
 In addition, a 2012 investigation by a group of state attorney general’s found that credit reporting bureaus were not reasonably accommodating consumers’ disputes.
 The investigation led to a $6 million settlement and commitments to make changes to how reports are handled.